ankitbha/hidden_hotspots/README.md

 # Comprehensive Monitoring of Air Pollution Hotspots Using Sparse Sensor Networks
 This repository houses the code used for the analysis of data, model training, and generation of figures for our paper with the above title.
 The data used for this project consists of publically available datasets as well as privately collected data.
 The public data used is cited accordingly in the paper.
-The privately collected data is governed by the data sharing agreement between NYU, Yale, and Kaiterra.
+The privately collected data is governed by the data sharing agreement between the authors and Kaiterra.
 The repository is structured as:
 ```bash
 ./